NewAcropolis/frontend/README.md

 `gcloud components install cloud-datastore-emulator`

-You should have these components installed -
+You should have these components installed after running `gcloud version`-

 ```
 beta 2021.10.04